mcandre/lftp-pocket-reference/introduction.md

 ## Why LFTP?

 Again, you have several choices of *FTP clients* to manage FTP connections.
 LFTP is free and open source.
 LFTP is also one of the few FTP clients that offer *segmenting* for downloading files in parallel, making LFTP one of the fastest FTP clients available.
-LFTP offers a command line interface, making it a bit more difficult to learn than graphical FTP clients, but on the other hand, faster and easier to automate.
+LFTP uses a command line interface, making it a bit more difficult to learn than graphical FTP clients.
+On the other hand, LFTP is fasty, and easy to automate.
 If you want the fastest FTP client in the west, or you want a flexible, pluggable FTP client, LFTP is a solid choice.

 ## Which protocols does LFTP support?